aleenasojan0325/Automatic-grass-cutting-robot/README.md

 The solution addresses the need for safer, more reliable, and environmentally friendly lawn maintenance, making it ideal for both small-scale and large-scale applications.

 3.Required components to develop solutions
+The list of components required for the grass-cutting robot is detailed in the provided link, which includes essential hardware like sensors, motors, blades, microcontrollers, and a power supply, among others, for efficient functionality.